Rodney Mack: Personal life

+In 2003, Mack appeared as a playable character in the video game WWE SmackDown!
+Here Comes the Pain.

 He is married to fellow former WWE wrestler Carlene "Jazz" Moore.
 In November 2008, the couple had twin girls named Summer and Skye.

-Begnaud also runs a professional wrestling school with his wife and Thunder Rosa called "The Dogg Pound".
+Begnaud also runs a professional wrestling school with his wife called "The Dogg Pound".

 In July 2016, Begnaud was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.